rs028/mcm-facsimile/README.md

 A basic installation of Python (version 2.7.x) is needed to run the scripts.
-Note that the scripts will not work with Python 3.x, but can be easily converted (if needed) as explained here: https://docs.python.org/3/library/2to3.html
+Note that the scripts will not work with Python 3.x, but can be easily converted if needed, as explained here: https://docs.python.org/3/library/2to3.html

 Download the archive file